dbc60/blog/content/post/waiting-for-election-results.md

 I found an article by John McNeil, a professor of history at Georgetown University, [How Fascist is Donald Trump?
 There's Actually a Formula for That](https://www.washingtonpost.com/posteverything/wp/2016/10/21/how-fascist-is-donald-trump-theres-actually-a-formula-for-that/).
 McNeil measures Trump's statements and behaviors against 11 traits of fascism through the lens of the two horrible dictators who created it: Benito Mussolini and Adolf Hitler.
 Through this comparison, I realized just how much more brutal are _real_ fascists.
 Thankfully, Trump can count fascism as another of his many failures.

 The truth is state officials all across the country have worked very hard to ensure _all_ legal votes are counted.
 Most ballots are counted by machine.
-Both major parties have representative observing the counting process, so if for some reason the machine can't read a ballot, both parties view the ballot and try to understand the intent of the voter.
+Both major parties have representatives observing the counting process, so if for some reason the machine can't read a ballot, both parties view the ballot and try to understand the intent of the voter.
 Given the level of oversight and the difficulty of synchronizing fraud across multiple states, it is inconcievable that either party could throw the election.

 Trump has been, and still is, a danger to our country.
 He is relentlessly undermining trust in our electoral process.
 He makes baseless claims of illegal ballots being counted.
 He falsely claimed that no ballots could be legally counted after election day - at least in Pennsylvania where he was ahead.
 However, he wanted counting to continue in Arizona, where we was behind.
 He has threatened to not leave the Office of the President if he loses.
 He and others who should know better (like Richard Grenell, former Acting Director of National Intelligence) have claimed that illegal votes are being counted in Nevada.